cajayonjpaul/git-recipes/README.md

 # git-recipes
-This contains my creates website following The Odin Project consist of links to some recipes Only HTML
+This contains my created website following The Odin Project consist of links to some recipes Only HTML